golang/tools/internal/mcp/design/design.md

 # Go MCP SDK design

-This file discusses the design of a Go SDK for the [model context protocol](https://modelcontextprotocol.io/specification/2025-03-26).
+This document discusses the design of a Go SDK for the [model context protocol](https://modelcontextprotocol.io/specification/2025-03-26).
 It is intended to seed a GitHub discussion about the official Go MCP SDK.